jessemiller/HamlPy/readme.md

 Following values in Django settings affect haml processing:

   * `HAMLPY_ATTR_WRAPPER` -- The character that should wrap element attributes.
 This defaults to ' (an apostrophe).
+  * `HAMLPY_VALID_EXTENSIONS` -- A list of additional file extensions that are loaded/watched by HamlPy.
+By default, HamlPy monitors files with `.haml` and `.hamlpy` extensions.

 ### Option 2: Watcher